Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Experiments

 \subsection{HDR and novel exposure NVS experiment}

-We choose the image-based HDR NVS works~\cite{hdrnerf, hdr-gs, gausshdr, gaussian-in-the-dark} for comparison, and use sharp single-exposure images as input, considering they cannot handle the blurry images.
-Additionally, we use multi-exposure images as input for HDR-NeRF as a reference.
-For the ERGB-based methods, we use EDI~\cite{evdeblur1} and HDRev~\cite{evhdr-video2} to deblur the blurry LDR images and generate corresponding sharp HDR images with event data, which are input into the HDR-NeRF for training (HDR-NeRF+).
-We also use the latest ERGB-Based deblurring HDR NeRF methods, EvHDR-NeRF, for comparison.
+We choose the RGB-based HDR NVS works~\cite{hdrnerf, hdr-gs, gausshdr, gaussian-in-the-dark} for comparison with sharp single-exposure images as input, considering they cannot handle the blurry images.
+We also use multi-exposure images as input for HDR-NeRF as a reference (HDR-NeRF\textsuperscript{ref}).
+For the ERGB-based methods, we use EDI~\cite{evdeblur1} and HDRev~\cite{evhdr-video2} to deblur the blurry LDR images and generate sharp HDR images with event data, which are input into the HDR-NeRF for training (HDR-NeRF+).
+We also compare with the ERGB-based deblurring HDR NeRF method, EvHDR-NeRF.

-\myPara{Quantitative Results:} As in \cref{tab:1}, our See-NeRF significantly outperforms the compared methods on both synthetic and real datasets.
+\myPara{Quantitative results:} As in \cref{tab:1}, our See-NeRF significantly outperforms the compared methods on both synthetic and real datasets.
 The HDR reconstruction results on the real dataset are even better than HDR-NeRF\textsuperscript{ref}.
 In comparison, RGB-based HDR NVS methods exhibit constrained performance owing to their dependence on multi-exposure input.
-Cascaded method HDR-NeRF+ achieves superior results compared to RGB-based methods but underperforms EvHDR-NeRF due to its decoupled pipeline that separately handles 3D reconstruction and HDR sharp image reconstruction, constrained by the inherent bottlenecks of EDI and HDRev.
+Cascaded method HDR-NeRF+ achieves superior results compared to RGB-based methods but underperforms EvHDR-NeRF due to its decoupled pipeline that separately handles 3D reconstruction and HDR sharp image generation, constrained by the inherent bottlenecks of EDI and HDRev.
 EvHDR-NeRF realizes the second-best overall results, but is significantly worse than our See-NeRF.

-\myPara{Qualitative Results:} \cref{fig:4} displays the qualitative HDR NVS results, and our See-NeRF achieves the best performance.
-The results of EvHDR-NeRF exhibit slight color deviation and blur artifacts, which stem from inaccurate CRF estimation and unmodeled radiometric integration of the RGB sensor.
-HDR-NeRF+ generates reconstructions with elevated luminance but significant color distortion, a limitation primarily attributable to HDRev's suboptimal radiance estimation.
+\myPara{Qualitative results:} \cref{fig:5} displays the qualitative HDR NVS results, and our See-NeRF achieves the best performance.
+The results of EvHDR-NeRF exhibit slight color deviation and blur artifacts, which stem from inaccurate CRF estimation and unmodeled radiance integration of the RGB sensor.
+HDR-NeRF+ generates results with elevated luminance but significant color distortion, a limitation primarily attributable to suboptimal radiance estimation of HDRev.
 Lack of multi-exposure input, RGB-based methods have serious color casts, especially in the overexposed parts of the real data.
-For the novel exposure synthesis task, See-NeRF perfectly recovers both overexposed and underexposed areas, while other methods are affected by color and brightness mismatch as in \cref{fig:5}.
+For the novel exposure NVS task, See-NeRF perfectly recovers both overexposed and underexposed areas, while other methods are affected by color and brightness mismatch as shown in \cref{fig:6}.